We can help prevent you from further suffering now.

 Please note that this information is provided for general knowledge only and therefore specific advice should be sought for individual cases.

-If you feel you are suffering from either bullying or harassment in the workplace please do not hesitate to contact us
+If you feel you are a victim of either bullying or harassment in the workplace, please do not hesitate to complete the form on the right or call us now.
+Tel : 01204 565006 (Bolton) 01782 212903 (Stoke).

 Lexadeen employment law solicitors representing clients across Manchester, Bolton, Stoke, Lancashire and Stafford